-David teaches the undergraduate course International Relations in the Asia-Pacific INTR2010 (Semester 1, 2020), and the graduate course Japan & the World: Politics, Identity & Security INTR8063 (Winter session, 2020).
+David teaches the undergraduate courses International Relations in the Asia-Pacific INTR2010 (Semester 1, 2021), and Japanese Foreign and Security Policy INTR2018 (Semester 1, 2021).

 Pity the news subeditor in summertime Australia.
 It’s January, the days are languid, and even the Trump administration can’t fill the entire World News section.